 The popular Washington College Riverfront Concert Series, hosted by the C.V.
-Starr Center for the Study of the American Experience, returns for a fourth year with a stellar lineup of free Thursday evening concerts on the riverfront lawn of the Custom House.
-The series will kick off June 27 with contemporary and traditional folk music from Teresa Whitaker & Frank Schwartz with acoustic guitar wizard Mac Walter, and continues on July 11 as The Hula Monsters perform their eclectic mix of swing, rockabilly, Hawaiian, blues, and traditional country/honky tonk tunes.
-The series concludes on July 25 with Jennifer Cutting’s celtic, folk and folk-rock ensemble OCEAN Quartet featuring vocalist Lisa Moscatiello.
+Starr Center for the Study of the American Experience, returns this week with the second of three free Thursday evening concerts on the riverfront lawn of the Custom House.
+This Thursday night the Hula Monsters deliver their signature eclectic mix of swing, rockabilly, Hawaiian, blues, and traditional country/honky tonk tunes.
+The series concludes on July 25 with Jennifer Cutting’s award-winning Celtic, folk and folk-rock ensemble OCEAN Quartet featuring acclaimed vocalist Lisa Moscatiello.

 Launched by the Starr Center in 2010, the Riverfront Concert Series builds on the Center’s longstanding interest in the musical traditions of the Chesapeake Bay and its rich heritage of storytelling.
-The series host is the Starr Center’s program manager, Michael Buckley, whose weekly radio program on Annapolis-based WRNR, 103.1 FM (Sundays, 7 to 10 a.m. www.wrnr.com) includes the widely acclaimed interview series “Voices of the Chesapeake Bay.”
-Special assistance for the Washington College Riverfront Concert Series is provided by Yerkes Construction Company, the Kent County Arts Council, with additional support from the Maryland State Arts Council.
+The series host is the Starr Center’s program manager, Michael Buckley, whose weekly radio program on Annapolis-based WRNR, 103.1 FM (Sundays, 7 to 10 AM) includes the widely acclaimed interview series “Voices of the Chesapeake Bay.”

 “We were happy that last summer’s concerts drew such an enthusiastic response from the community,” says Adam Goodheart, Hodson Trust-Griswold Director of the Starr Center.
 “We’re delighted to be able to provide more opportunities for our friends and neighbors to enjoy great concert events here on the beautiful Chester River waterfront.”